Richmondshire: Economy

 Lower Wensleydale Business Network and Upper Wensleydale Business Association.

 Tourism is an important part of the economy with some visitors attracted by the Yorkshire Dales.
 In 2014, roughly 3.62 million people visited the area; tourism provided some £225 million to the economy and supported 3,860 full time jobs.
 There are many hiking trails in the region as well as various attractions.
 Travellers using the Trip Advisor site particularly recommend Richmond Castle, Green Howards Museum, Georgian Theatre Royal, The Station, Millgate House Garden, Richmondshire Museum, Foxglove Covert Local Nature Reserve, Catterick Racecourse, The Friary Gardens War Memorial and Friary Tower and Gardens.

-Important communities for visitors include Hawes in Wensleydale, the home of Wensleydale cheese, Leyburn, a market town with many amenities, the very quaint villages of Reeth, Wensley, West Burton and Muker, and Middleham with its castle and horse racing.
+Potential stops for visitors include Hawes in Wensleydale, the home of Wensleydale cheese, Leyburn, a market town with many amenities, the quaint villages of Reeth, Wensley, West Burton and Muker, and Middleham with its castle and horse racing.

 Catterick Garrison is also important to the economy, particularly around Richmond.
 It is the largest British Army garrison in the world with a population of around 13,000 and expected to continue growing.